9 Module 8: Literature In East Asia

 image

 Hwang Jini was an accomplished kisaeng poet who has left behind a number of wonderfully crafted sijo poems from the 16th century.
 Painting by Sungsugeosa, 19th century.
-(Painting by Songsugeosa, under Public Domain)
+(Painting by Songsugeosa, believed to be under public domain in the U.S.)

 The best-known of the Korean kisaeng poets is Hwang Jini (c.
 1506-1544 CE), who was born into an upper-class family but later became an entertainer.
 One of the many legends about her centers on how she became a kisaeng.
 According to the story, a young man had somehow fallen in love with young Hwang Jini.
 Since it was impossible to meet her, he gradually developed “love sickness.”
 One day the young man suddenly took ill and died.
 As his funeral procession passed Hwang’s manor, it suddenly became so heavy that it could not be carried.
 Hearing of this, Hwang gave one of her garments to a maid and told her to drape it on the casket.
 Once covered with Hwang’s garment, the casket grew light and was carried away.
 But because she had allowed a personal garment to be placed in association with a young man, Hwang had violated the Confucian rules of female chastity.
 Her options were now limited, as she was ineligible for a proper arranged marriage.
 She could become a Buddhist nun, commit suicide, or become a female entertainer.
 Choosing the last option, she became famous for her intelligence and beauty.